Weight Of Gasoline Per Litre

 Before diving into the specifics of gasoline, let's clarify the fundamental concept of density.
 Density is defined as the mass of a substance per unit volume.
 It's typically expressed in kilograms per cubic meter (kg/m³) or grams per milliliter (g/ml).
 Since a liter is equivalent to a cubic decimeter (dm³), and 1 dm³ = 0.001 m³, we can easily convert density measurements.

 The density of a substance determines its weight.
-A higher density means a greater mass for a given volume, resulting in a higher weight.
-For example, a liter of water, with a density of approximately 1 g/ml, weighs 1 kg.
+Here's the thing — for example, a liter of water, with a density of approximately 1 g/ml, weighs 1 kg.
+Think about it: a higher density means a greater mass for a given volume, resulting in a higher weight.
 Gasoline, being less dense than water, weighs less per liter.

 The Composition of Gasoline: A Complex Mixture